Óglaigh na hÉireann (Real IRA splinter group): Weaponry

 It is not well known what weaponry Óglaigh na hÉireann had access to.
 Most of its attacks used improvised explosive devices rather than more conventional military weapons.
 These include coffee jar bombs, car bombs, pipe bombs, improvised mortar, under car booby traps and other booby traps.
 These are weapons that have been used in attacks they have claimed.
 In August 2013 the group was blamed for planting a Katyusha-style rocket in undergrowth next to a field near Cullyhanna in South Armagh.
 The weapon was to be triggered using a mobile phone.

 Other attacks Óglaigh na hÉireann has carried out have used conventional weapons such as grenades, assault rifles and pistols.
-In 2010 a man on a bicycle threw a "Russian type" hand grenade at Police Service of Northern Ireland (PSNI) officers attending a call to a betting shop.
+In 2010 a man on a bicycle threw a "Russian type" hand grenade at PSNI officers attending a call to a betting shop.
 The officers were injured and the grenade caused slight damage to a kerb.
 In 2022 during an Easter parade a 3D printed FGC-9 was spotted.